 You can track:

-• How many steps you took
+- How many steps did you take?

-• What exercises you did
+- What exercises did you?

-• How your energy levels feel
+- How do your energy levels feel?

-• Weekly goals
+- Weekly goals

 When you look back and see how far you’ve come, it gives you a reason to keep going.